MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-lists-as-tiles.md

 - Fields 4 and 5 in a row under fields 2 and 3.
 - A verbose field appears at the bottom of the tile, separated by a line.

+> [!NOTE]
+> The Tile view respects user permissions and visibility settings on fields, like the Visible property, personalization, and so on.
+For example, suppose you have field defined in the  `fieldgroup(Brick;)` but the field is only defined in the table object, not the page object.
+This field doesn't display in the Tile view by defualt.
+Users can display the field by using personlazation.

 ### Including images in tiles

 To display an image in the brick, you include a `Media` data type field in the `fieldgroup` definition.
-You don't have to include a field control for the media field in the page object, because the image will be shown in the tile view automatically.
+You don't have to include a field control for the media field in the page object, because the image appears in the tile view automatically.

 The image displays on the left side of the tile or at the top in the **Tall Tiles** view, no matter what its position is in the `fieldgroup` definition.
 You can position the image field anywhere in the `fieldgroup` definition, except if you want a verbose field, which case it can't be last.
 If an image doesn't exist for a certain record, a default picture is displayed instead.